Torphedo/shipbreaker-cheats-1/readme.md

 ```

 After copying all of these DLLs, open the project in your IDE and build it.
-Assuming you have BepInEx installed, place the DLL in the `plugins` folder.
+Assuming you have BepInEx installed, place the DLL in the `plugins` folder and run the game.